 Despite the acquittals, some of the defendants received light sentences for the attacks on Dutch supporters:

-Gennaro Grosso, a well-known member of the “Gruppo Masseria” and a former resigning member of the commission established by the City of Naples to commemorate Diego Armando Maradona, was sentenced to one year and two months in prison with a suspended sentence for the attack on two Dutch fans.
+Gennaro Grosso, a well-known member of the "Masseria Group" and a former resigning member of the commission established by the City of Naples to commemorate Diego Armando Maradona, has been sentenced to one year and two months in prison, suspended, for the attack on two Dutch fans.
 The sentence is less than the three years requested by the Prosecutor's Office.

 Luigi Piacentile and Carmine Della Cerra were instead acquitted of all the crimes charged.